kovrichard/rag-poc/README.md

 ## About the solution

+The application is an Express server that uses PostgreSQL with the `pgvector` extension to store and search document embeddings.

 ### Metadata

 To simplify the application and user interface, metadata-based search keys are extracted from the user’s query instead of using a separate metadata search.